Lightning-Universe/lightning-flash/docs/source/custom_task.rst

 -------------------------------

-Here we create a basic linear regression task by subclassing :class:`~flash.Task`.
+Here we create a basic linear regression task by subclassing :class:`~flash.core.model.Task`.
 For the majority of tasks, you will likely only need to override the ``__init__`` and ``forward`` methods.

 .. testcode::